Skip to main content

 Delta Air Lines and Los Angeles World Airports unveiled the final major phase of the years-long, $2.3 billion Delta Sky Way at LAX project in August 2023, with Terminal 3 at LAX now directly connected to the Tom Bradley International Terminal via moving airside walkways, officially eliminating the need for busing between terminals.

-The airline’s west headhouse and Delta One check-in area opened to customers in June 2023, providing another entry point for check-in and security access.
+The airline’s west headhouse and Delta One check-in area opened to customers in June 2023, providing another entry check-in point for Delta One customers with an exclusive TSA screening lane.

 Delta’s new Terminal 3, a 1.2-million-square-foot, 27-gate complex, debuted last April, featuring a centralized check-in lobby, expanded security checkpoint and baggage claim area, as well as a state-of-the-art Delta Sky Club, one of the largest in Delta’s system.
 Nine additional new gates, new concessions and spacious seating areas opened to customers in October 2022.